drfloob/literate-garbanzo/README.md

 The UI is a mobile-first [Bootstrap][bootstrap] web app, with visualizations built in [Sigma.js][sigma] and [Plotly][plot.ly], and server-push communications using [Socket.IO][socketio] (javascript client).
-This app is served by a Flask server that uses websocket broadcast messages (socketio python) to push new data frames down to the browser clients.
-These data frames are being pushed to the Flask server via a [RethinkDB changefeed][changefeed].
+This app is served by a Flask web server that uses websocket broadcast messages (socketio python) to push new data frames down to the browser clients.
+Flask recieves these new data frames via a [RethinkDB changefeed][changefeed], with a registered change listener that performs the previously mentioned broadcast.

 <br clear="all" />